raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Pandas/Labs/Customer_Analysis_Case_Study/Activities.md

 - Check and deal with NaN values.
 (Hint:Replacing null values – Replace missing values with means of the column (for numerical columns)).
 - Datetime format - Extract the months from the dataset and store in a separate column.
 Then filter the data to show only the information for the first quarter , ie. January, February and March.
 Hint: If data from March does not exist, consider only January and February.
 - BONUS: Put all the previously mentioned data transformations into a function/functions.

+### Activity 4

+- plot the interesting findings/insights that describe some interesting facts about your data set and its variables.
+Use the relevant plotting when you feel it is needed.
+- Plot the Correlation Heatmap.
+- Clean your notebook and make it a readible and presentable with a good documentation that summarizes the Data Cleaning, Exploration(including plots) Steps that you have performed.